apolloakora/devops-wiki/kubernetes/pi/raspberry-pi-kubernetes-cluster.md

   /boot/firmware/cmdline.txt
 ```

-Check the appendage and the space separation and then use **`sudo shutdown -r now`** to reboot the raspberry pi.
+Check the appendage and the space separation.
+It needs a reboot to take effect but you can do this after changing the hostname.

 ### Verification with `docker info`

-Once docker is installed run **`docker info`** and if this step has not been done you will see these lines.
+Towards the end of this guide **after Ansible has installed docker** you can run **`docker info`** and if this step **has NOT been done** you will see these lines.

 ```
 WARNING: No memory limit support